jestjs/jest/blog/2017-05-06-jest-20-delightful-testing-multi-project-runner.md

 * **Expect <n> assertions:** Along with the existing `expect.assertions(n)`, the new `expect.hasAssertions()` can be used to ensure a test has at least one assertion.
 * **Lint Plugin:** A `valid-expect` rule was added to `eslint-plugin-jest` to ensure that an assertion is called after invoking `expect`.
 This will prevent mistakes like a stray `expect(banana);` with a missing assertion call.
 * **Pretty-Format Plugins:** A number of new pretty-format plugins were added to Jest.
 We now pretty-print [Immutable.js](https://github.com/facebook/immutable-js/) data structures and HtmlElements in assertion failures and snapshots.
-* **Custom Environment:** It is now possible to add a `@jest-environment node|jsdom` annoation to the doc-block comment of a test file to use a test environment different from the default for individual tests.
+* **Custom Environment:** It is now possible to add a `@jest-environment node|jsdom` annotation to the doc-block comment of a test file to use a test environment different from the default for individual tests.

 Here is an example of all how all the new APIs together will make testing more delightful:

 ```
+/**
+ * @jest-environment node
+ */

 test('compares apples and bananas', async () => {
   expect.hasAssertions(); // Ensure this test has at least one assertion.